mimisasouvanh/apidocs/v1.0/api/drive_post_items.md

 # Create item

-Use this API to create a new item.
+Use this API to create a new item in a drive.
 ### Prerequisites
 The following **scopes** are required to execute this API:

+  * Files.ReadWrite

 ### HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http